Walmart introduces additional measures to help curb opioid abuse

 BENTONVILLE, Ark.
-(KFTA) — The world’s largest retailer introduces additional measures to help curb opioid abuse.
+(KNWA) — The world’s largest retailer introduces additional measures to help curb opioid abuse.

 Walmart and Sam’s Club created the Opioid Stewardship Initiative, as a way of positively impacting the lives of their patients.